wilu-conference/wilu-conference.github.io/program/pre-conference.md

 {% include program-navigation.html %}

+We are pleased to announce the following pre-conference workshops, to take place on May 27, 2020.
+Session details and registration dates coming soon.

 ### Getting Started with the Scholarship of Teaching and Learning: A Workshop to Discover What is Possible ###